FlexMeasures/flexmeasures/ci/README.md

 In case you want to install a later version, adapt the version in the script.

-## Automate deployment via Bitbucket Pipelines
+## Automate deployment via Github actions

-The Bitbucket Pipeline is configured with the `bitbucket-pipelines.yml` file.
+Github action workflows are in th e `.github/workflows` directory.
-It reacts to commits being made to the repository, but it can also inspire your custom deployment script.
+These workflows are triggered by commits being pushed to the repository, but it can also inspire your custom deployment script.
-In this file we set up the app, run the tests and linters, and if the commit was on the master branch, we finish with deploying the code to a staging server (see below).
+In `lint-and-test.yml`, we set up the app, run the tests and linters.
+If testing succeeds and if the commit was on the `main` branch, `deploy.yml` deploys the code to a staging server (see below).

 ## Deployment on the server via Git